 In solidarity, Edgar

 Amy received both of her Multiple Subject and Special Education credentials from Cal State San Marcos.
 She has a Masters in Teaching from Grand Canyon University in Phoenix and has taught SDC, RSP and grades K-4.
 Amy has been with Temecula Unified for 27 years and currently teaches fourth grade at Temecula Elementary School.
 During her off time Amy enjoys traveling, kayaking and yoga.
 She is looking forward to being TVEA's secretary for the 10th year.

 Elementary Area Rep

 JES, RHES, PVES, TTES, TLES, ARES, CHES, VES, RES

 Instruction and Professional Development Liaison

 Hi!
 My name is Anastasia and I’m one of two elementary area reps.
-I’ve been a teacher for 32 years.
-This is my 19th year with TVUSD and I currently teach 4th grade at Jackson Elementary.
-Before that I taught at Alamos Elementary and for the Toronto District School Board in Toronto, Canada.
+I’ve been a teacher for 34 years.
+This is my 20th year with TVUSD and I currently teach 4th grade at Jackson Elementary.
+I’ve taught at Alamos Elementary and for the Toronto District School Board in Canada as well.

-This is my third term working with the Executive Board as an elementary area rep. My other roles include liaison to the Instruction and Professional Development committee and being a member of the Adhoc Scholarship committee.
-I enjoy supporting and helping to engage members so that their collective voice will be heard as advocates for students and educators.
+This is my third term working with the Executive Board as an elementary area rep. I enjoy supporting and advocating for members and students so that our collective voice can make a difference.